Brene Brown: “Owning our story and loving ourselves through that process is the bravest thing we will ever do.”

 Julie Twohig is the founder of the Hartington Centre, having established the centre in 1998.
 If you would like to discuss the style of counselling or counsellor / psychologist who might suit you, Julie is happy for you to call her.

 In 2005, Tony Jackson teamed up with Julie, and brings skills which help things flow brilliantly at Hartington.

-The Medicare Better Health Scheme: This is a government initiative that allows patients with a mental health illness to get rebates for up to 6 counselling sessions.
+Medicare’s Mental Health Plan: This is a government initiative that allows patients with a mental health illness to get rebates for up to 6 counselling sessions.
 To access the mental health plan requires a referral from your GP.
-The approach to this form of counselling largely follows a Cognitive Behavioural Therapy model.
-The rebate is $70 per session which you claim back from Medicare after you’ve paid the psychologist in full.
-Please check with individual psychologists to find out what their full fee is so that you can work out your out-of-pocket expense.
+This approach to counselling is generally Cognitive Behavioural Therapy (CBT) model.
+The rebate is around $70 per session which you claim back from Medicare after you have paid the psychologist in full.
+Please check with individual psychologists re their full fee so that you can work out your out-of-pocket expense.
 (Practitioners aligned with Medicare’s Better Health Scheme are marked with asterisks).

 If you already have a doctor’s referral for Medicare’s Better Health Scheme please call Reception directly on (03) 94821888 and they will talk you through the process.